IridiumIO/PolyCut/PolyCut.Core/Issues.md

 ## PolyCut
 - [X] The visual indicator for the imported Elements list does not keep up with the actual list
 - [X] The toggle button to hide travel moves needs to be toggled twice to take effect
-- [ ] Significant lag when trying to copy GCode from the preview window when it has a lot of lines
+- [X] Significant lag when trying to copy GCode from the preview window when it has a lot of lines
 - [ ] Touchscreen scrolling/panning does not work
 - [ ] Monitor tab won't open if the URL on the Export tab is not prefixed with `http://` or `https://`
 - [x] Nested hidden elements are not visible in the editor but are still exported
 - [X] Shapes drawn on canvas directly are buggy
     - [X] creating a shape so that it extends beyond the canvas edges will cause it to get stuck and can leave a ghost element behind
     - [x] Text cannot be edited after it is created
+- [ ] Undo/Redo functionality: Editing transforms of a shape in the sidebar won't be undoable.

 ## PolyCut.Core
 - [x] Fills don't ignore open paths and will attempt to fill them regardless, using a naive algorithm